Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Treatment options for hepatocellular carcinoma with metastases at diagnosis

-No specific treatment has proven effective for metastatic hepatocellular carcinoma in the pediatric age group.
+No specific treatment has proven effective for metastatic hepatocellular carcinoma in children and adolescents.

 In two prospective trials, cisplatin plus either vincristine/fluorouracil or continuous-infusion doxorubicin was ineffective in adequately treating 25 patients with metastatic hepatocellular carcinoma.[